GSA/digitalgov.gov/content/authors/leslie-oflahavan/_index.md

 email:

 # Bio — keep it under 50 words
 bio: "Leslie O'Flahavan is an online writing expert.
 Leslie specializes in helping organizations improve the quality of customer service responses.
-She helps employees improve the quality of the email, chat, and social media messages they send to customers."
+She helps employees improve the quality of the email, chat, and social media messages that they send to customers."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: